 The lower surface of the tongue

-The lower side of the tongue has a mucous membrane called the frenulum.
-This is where many oral glands are located.
-Frenulum is flat, reddish and opens up into the major salivary glands, and submandibular glands.
-There are 2 types of muscles in the tongue; intrinsic or extrinsic muscles.
+The lower side of the tongue has a mucous membrane called frenulum into which many oral glands are linked.
+Frenulum appears flat, reddish and opens up into the major salivary glands, as well as the submandibular glands.
+Tonge is made up of 2 types of muscles, intrinsic and the extrinsic muscles.
 The tongue receives its blood supply through the lingual artery- branched out of an external carotid artery.
-The lingual veins are well connected with the internal jugular vein to drain the deoxygenated blood.
-The tongue is innervated with motor fibres- specialized sensory fibres for taste and some general sensory fibres assist in the perception of sensation.
-Motor supply is from cranial nerve-12 or hypoglossal nerve.
+The lingual veins are well-connected with the internal jugular vein to drain the deoxygenated blood.
+The tongue is innervated with motor fibres and a specialized sensory fibre that help in the perception of taste.
+Motor supply of the oral cavity is from the cranial nerve-12 (hypoglossal nerve).
 The tip of the tongue drains to the submental nodes.
 The left and right halves of the anterior two-thirds of the tongue drains to submandibular lymph nodes, while the posterior one-third of the tongue drains to the jugulo-omohyoid nodes.

-Tongue assist taste perception through in the function of taste through fungiform papillae, Foliate papillae, Fungiform papillae and the Filiform papilla
+Tongue assist in the taste perception through papillae ( fungiform papillae, Foliate papillae, Fungiform papillae and the Filiform papilla)

 Tongue provides a place for many salivary glands and the enzymes released from saliva aid in digestive function.